 Camila Cabello Vs. Lauren Jauregui: Which Fifth Harmony Stunner Rocked Her Bikini Better?

-Battle of the beach babes!
-Camila Cabello and former Fifth Harmony bandmate Lauren Jauregui have both rocked bikinis during their beach trips, and looked damn good doing it.
-Which singer’s look is your favorite?
+Camila Cabello and former Fifth Harmony bandmate Lauren Jauregui have both rocked skimpy bikinis, and looked damn good doing it.
+Whose look is your fave?
 Vote!

 Camila Cabello, 20, and Lauren Jauregui, 21, have stepped up their beach game!
 The former bandmates are total stunners, and while they were friends it’s clear that their swim style totally rubbed off on one another.
 Even if they’re not exactly hanging out together, there are subtle hints of their former friendship in their beach style.
 For instance, both women are fans of the skimpy swimsuit, whether it’s a string bikini or a sexy bra-inspired suit.
 While Camila is much more open about posting photos of herself on social media in her skimpiest beachwear than Lauren, what the Fifth Harmony singer wears on private beach jaunts can’t be rivaled!